realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

     - Started the concept of "published interfaces" that could be imported into another program and used to provide the functionality of the "library."
     - These libraries were collections of functions and data structures that were related to each other for a specific task.
-- Structure languages were also much more portable and reusable than procedural languages as they were not tied to any specific computer hardware or operating system.
+- Structured languages allowed for much more portable and reusable code than procedural languages as they were not tied to any specific computer hardware or operating system.
 The computer manufacturer only had to create the compiler for their particular machine, and then the same code could be run on any machine that had a compiler for the language.